LLNL/merlin/docs/source/modules/installation.rst

         db_num: 0

 If you are using the docker-redis server then the ``~/merlinu/.merlin/app.yaml`` file must be edited to add the server from the redis docker container my-redis.
-Change the ``server: localhost`` in both the broker and backend config definitions to ``server: my-redis``, the port will remain the same.
+Change the ``server: localhost``, in both the broker and backend config definitions, to ``server: my-redis``, the port will remain the same.

 .. code:: bash
     broker: